 A Bankruptcy Restrictions Order (BRO) can be made following a debtor’s unacceptable behaviour either before or during the period of their bankruptcy.
 A BRO is a means to impose conditions on a debtor’s activities.
 A BRO can be made for period between 2 and 15 years.
 It shall come into force when it is made and shall cease to have effect on the date specified in the Order.

-This role is carried out by the Bankruptcy Administration and Investigations team on behalf of the Accountant.
+This role is carried out by the Registrations and Bankruptcy Restrictions team on behalf of the Accountant.

 Section 50 of the Act requires a trustee to report a debtor to the Accountant if they believe there are reasonable grounds to believe the debtor’s behaviour is of a kind defined under Section 156 of the Act, that would result in the Accountant, or a sheriff, making a BRO.